Flakari/sketchpad/README.md

 # sketchpad
-Sketchpad project for the Odin Project (Javascript/jQuery)
+Sketchpad project for the Odin Project

+Completely refactored from jQuery to vanilla Javascript.